 All that being said, I have always been a treasure hunter and I suppose that metal detecting was the next logical step.

-In November of 2014, I purchased my first metal detector.
-I’m only two years into the hobby, but I’ve made some pretty wicked discoveries, met some incredible people, and even embraced that affinity that I carry for yesterday–for pursuing tangible history and not just staring at boring dribbles in a history book.
+In November of 2014, I purchased my first metal detector–a Garrett ACE 250.
+I’m only three years into the hobby, but I’ve made some pretty wicked discoveries, met some incredible people, and even embraced that affinity that I carry for yesterday–for pursuing tangible history and not just staring at boring dribbles in a history book.